qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

   some things!
 * ~~When demoing the notebook, ensure that we narrate double-clicking markdown cells to show the source of it.
 And also how to expand/collapse cells.~~
-* In the exercise to change "red" to "green", suggest that if they're done early they can try out some other things, like changing projection.
+* ~~In the exercise to change "red" to "green", suggest that if they're done early they can try out some other things, like changing projection.~~
-* ‼️ In the exercise, remind people to log out?
+* ~~‼️ In the exercise, remind people to log out?~~
-  * More reminders to log out of JH, e.g. at the end of each day's module.
+  * ~~No, we plan other exercises using jupyterlab after the break.~~

 #### Geospatial concepts and terms